-What are the ACTs future plans?
+What are the ACT's future plans?

-In 2025, the ACT will continue updating its educational content, incorporating sustainable finance into its core mandatory material.
+• In 2025, the ACT will continue updating its educational content, incorporating sustainable finance into its core mandatory material.
 It also plans to launch a new Level 4 qualification - the Certificate in Sustainable Finance - focused entirely on sustainability aspects relevant to the treasury and finance community.

-- In 2025, the ACT will continue updating its educational content, incorporating sustainable finance into its core mandatory material.
-It also plans to launch a new Level 4 qualification - the Certificate in Sustainable Finance - focused entirely on sustainability aspects relevant to the treasury and finance community. - The ACT will continue exchanging views with key organisations including the ICMA, the LMA, the Bank of England and the FCA.
-It will also continue collaborating with its partners (including the European Association of Corporate Treasurers and the International Group of Treasury Associations) ensuring that treasurers can respond to developments in local as well as global markets. - Sustainability will remain a key feature in ACT's events, including the annual ESG Conference, Diversity and Sustainability Awards, Annual Conference, and webinars.
+- The ACT will continue exchanging views with key organisations including the ICMA, the LMA, the Bank of England and FCA.
+It will also continue collaborating with partners its (including the European Association of Corporate Treasurers and International Group of Treasury Associations) ensuring that treasurers can respond to developments in local as well as global markets. - Sustainability will remain a key feature in ACT's events, including the annual ESG Conference, Diversity and Sustainability Awards, Annual Conference, and webinars.
 ACT will also work with sustainable suppliers for live events. - The ACT will continue to integrate ESG into the editorial coverage of The Treasurer magazine.